American Dog Ticks

 What Are American Dog Ticks?

 American dog ticks, scientifically known as Dermacentor variabilis, are a common species of ticks found primarily in North America.
 These ticks are ectoparasites that feed on the blood of various hosts, including dogs, but can also attach themselves to humans and other animals.
-Here's a comprehensive overview of American dog ticks:
+Here's an overview of American dog ticks:

-What Do American Dog Ticks Look Like?
+Are American Dog Ticks Harmful?

 American dog ticks (Dermacentor variabilis) have distinct characteristics that make them recognizable.
 Here is a detailed description of what American dog ticks look like: